wryyyyyyyy/runner_one/docs/notes.md

 ---
-title: Notes
+title: Notes page
 layout: default
-description: Notes page
+description: Notes page for some short notices.
 ---

 {% for note in site.drafts %}